 Stinging nettle has been used for hundreds of years to treat painful muscles and joints, eczema, arthritis, gout, and anemia.
 Today, many people use it to treat urinary problems during the early stages of an enlarged prostate (called benign prostatic hyperplasia or BPH).
 It is also used for urinary tract infections, hay fever (allergic rhinitis), or in compresses or creams for treating joint pain, sprains and strains, tendonitis, and insect bites.

 Benign Prostatic Hyperplasia (BPH)

 Stinging nettle root is used widely in Europe to treat BPH.
 Studies in people suggest that stinging nettle, in combination with other herbs (especially saw palmetto), may be effective at relieving symptoms such as reduced urinary flow, incomplete emptying of the bladder, post urination dripping, and the constant urge to urinate.
 These symptoms are caused by the enlarged prostate gland pressing on the urethra (the tube that empties urine from the bladder).
 Some studies suggest that stinging nettle is comparable to finasteride (a medication commonly prescribed for BPH) in slowing the growth of certain prostate cells.
 However, unlike finasteride, the herb does not decrease prostate size.
 Scientists aren't sure why nettle root reduces symptoms.
 It may be because it contains chemicals that affect hormones (including testosterone and estrogen), or because it acts directly on prostate cells.
 It is important to work with a doctor to treat BPH, and to make sure you have a proper diagnosis to rule out prostate cancer.

 The leaves and stems of nettle have been used historically to treat arthritis and relieve sore muscles.
-Studies have been small and inconclusive, but they do suggest that some people find relief from joint pain by applying nettle leaf topically to the painful area.
-Other studies show that taking an oral extract of stinging nettle, along with nonsteroidal anti-inflammatory drugs (NSAIDs), allowed people to reduce their NSAID dose.
+While studies have been small, they suggest that some people find relief from joint pain by applying nettle leaf topically to the painful area.
+Other studies show that taking an oral extract of stinging nettle, along with nonsteroidal anti-inflammatory drugs (NSAIDs), helps people reduce their NSAID dose.